Allosaurus-Overdrive/catwalk/README.md

 - A your outfits section to add products to a user's personal outfit list
 - A question and answers section to ask questions and view responses to past questions
 - A ratings and reviews section to see the overall rating and past reviews of the product
+- Click tracking across the app to track user interactions in a database for future business analytics

 <h2>Tech Stack</h2>